INTO Drew University

 Please read carefully through the financial requirements for I-20 eligibility in order to successfully present all documentation and proof that you can financially sustain yourself during your program of study at Drew University during the I-20 process.

 Drew’s academic calendar will be critical in the planning process for the international student in traveling home or to another country for all breaks that the university observes.
 This calendar has dates that are set for the next five years.
-It is important that if you are thinking about traveling out of the country, you must speak with your Academic Coach, as well as complete this form to let Student Services know your plans.
+It is important that if you are thinking about traveling out of the country, you must speak with your Academic Coach to let the Student Services team know your plans.
 The academic calendar dates are to be utilized by both Academic English and Pathway students.

 If you are planning to travel out of the country, please make an appointment with your Academic Coach at the INTO Welcome Desk.
 This travel form should be completed as well.
 On your F-1 Visa, you are allowed to travel out of the country, under the following conditions:

 |Travel Form I-20||The I-20 should have both your signature and a travel signature authorization from Dina Cenicola, INTO Student Services Coordinator, Stephanie Bias, SEVIS Coordinator, or Laura Arthur, Director of Student Experience.
 This signature can be located on the second page of the Travel I-20.
 Your I-20 should also reflect “continued attendance” once the add/drop period has passed in the College of Liberal Arts.
 Do not throw away any of your I-20s!
 They will be important for work authorization (see Employment & Practical Training).|

 |Passport||Your passport needs to be valid for at least 6 months in the future in order to return to the United States.
 If your passport is going to expire within this 6 month period, you must make an appointment at your home country’s consulate in the United States to receive a new passport.
 Most consulates will request an online application to be completed before an appointment can be made, so check your country’s consular website for more information.|